Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Analysis of local and global interference

 \item[(iii)] \textbf{Global spillover effect:} This estimand characterizes how each $w_i$ affects the outcomes of all units through the equilibrium mechanism.
-The exposure mappings will be essentially the same as the equilibrium variable $d_i^{\rmG}(\bw) = P_n(\bw)$ for any unit $i\in[n]$.
-This choice further induces the following notions
+The exposure mapping is simply the equilibrium variable $d_i^{\rmG}(\bw) = P_n(\bw)$ for every unit $i\in[n]$.
+This choice induces the following objects:

-We will formalize the meaning of ``$\approx$" later in Section~\ref{sec: global spillover estimand proof}. \end{itemize} Besides these three components, one might also be interested in the total treatment effect
+We will formalize the meaning of ``$\approx$" later in Section~\ref{sec: global spillover estimand proof}. \end{itemize} In finite samples, there is no reason to expect \(\tau_{\MPE}^{\oracle}\) to decompose exactly into these three components.
+Our next result shows that such a decomposition turns out to emerge asymptotically. \begin{theorem} As $n\to\infty$, all finite-sample estimands converge in probability to population limits:

-This notion is well-defined regardless of the interference structure, and it can also be understood as the marginal policy effect \cite{hu2022average}. \begin{theorem} As $n\to\infty$, all the finite-sample estimands converge to a population limit,